This step-by-step guide explains how to set up a new MySQL server running in Docker container in only a few minutes.

 As you can see, our newly created Docker volume named

 mysql-data is here and ready to serve data.
-It can then be attached to a newly spun MySQL container.
+It can then be attached to a freshly spun MySQL container.

 3. Run a MySQL Docker Container